aandreev0/fsmh/chapters/1-basics/hardware-design.md

 :align: center
 ```

-It consists of few major parts: collimated laser source of desired diameter.
+It consists of few major parts: collimated laser source of desired diameter; pair of galvo mirrors that steer beam; 4f system of scan lens and tube lens that relay light to the objective; dichroic element that allows excitation light to pass and reflects fluorescence into the single-pixel detection device (PMT).
+All distances can be set in CAD software, conflicts checked, and final assembly verified.

 ## Making custom parts
 - 3D Printing
 - CNC
+- Laser cutting
 - Getting your parts manufactured
-- laser cutting

 ## Examples of projects

+- box for arduino-based device
+-

 ### Sample holders